 What is the Best Chum Recipe?

 My personal favorite recipe is to chop up whatever baitfish you have been able to catch or even canned sardines.
 Add some water and menhaden oil for consistency and smell.
+The smelly, the better – this is why many anglers will use cut bait or stink bait.

 How do your use chum?